Why Should You Stop Using Focus Groups?

 - Focus group respondents will over-analyse and rationalise topics (e.g. advertisements) when we are looking for their emotional response.
 This is often the key driver of the desired behaviour.

 - A single respondent in focus groups may introduce new information into the discussion and it can completely change the direction of it.
 Sometimes this can be useful, other times you wonder if it didn’t overly influence other respondents.

 - One person can completely dominate the discussion in focus groups.
 I have observed people changing their opinions to avoid conflict or because they mistake confidence for knowledge.

 - Some focus group respondents will not open their mouth once to contribute to the conversation.

 Indeed, it appears only a small proportion of decisions are made using our slower, more cognitive mind (see System 2).
 This uses a lot more energy than our unconscious mind.
 For this reason we use System 2 for complex, difficult tasks that requires a lot of thought.
 This has major implications for how we conduct and analyse market research.
 But what else can we learn from behavioural economics?
-Here are few key observations that have implications for focus groups and market research in general:

 - Everything is relative and people don’t know what they want until they see it in context.
 Priming, anchoring, and framing are strong influences on how we respond to stimulus.
 People like to compare things that are easily comparable, and the context of how we present items heavily skews how we respond to them.
 This is especially problematic for anything totally new and often focus groups are employed to test new ideas.